Tracking link | 2021 | 2022 | 2023 | 2024 |

 Profession

 Below is a breakdown of the proportion of respondents in different Civil Service professions.
-These cover the Analysis Function professions and do not apply outside of the civil service.
+These cover the Analysis Function professions and do not apply outside of the Civil Service.
 The exception to these are data scientists and data engineers who do not have an official government profession.
-They are included separately here to avoid skewing the data for other professions.
 Note that respondents can be members of more than one analytical profession.
 Profession data is difficult to compare across years as these questions have changed in line with changes to the Analysis Function.

 The CARS sample has high representation from statisticians compared with other professions.
-This again may be representative of some organisations but not all.
+This again may be representative of some organisations but not all, and is not representative of the Civil Service as a whole.

 ---|---|